WHY IS IT EVEN CALLED A COFFEE TABLE?

 However, these coffee shops are not quite the birth of the coffee table.
 These first establishments resembled modern bars and taverns.
 The popularity of coffee drinking is said to have spread to the rest of Europe from the late 1800s due to Ottoman Empire and their taste for tea and tea tables.
 The blueprint for the modern day coffee table can also be linked to the Anglo Japanese movement in the UK in which we embraced the low, Japanese style of table.

 Modern coffee tables have since adapted to family life and new technologies.
 They’re made for convenience and are now produced to be able to hold cups and mugs without blocking the television, mantlepiece or focal point of your room.

 WHAT SHOULD I LOOK FOR IN A VINTAGE COFFEE TABLE?

 A good coffee table should be sturdy and suitable for your home.
 Whether that means clumsy kids, teething puppies or the the odd coffee ring.
 A designer coffee table for example might not be suitable if you have any of the latter but this shouldn’t mean you have to sacrifice style.
 The best thing about vintage and antique coffee tables is that they often bare preloved marks from past families and many look better with age.

 Whatever your preference in terms of storage, style and size invest in a coffee table that meets your needs and will stand the test of time.
 If you do need a little help picking a new coffee table, then use our filters above to narrow down your choice.
-You can filter by style, price and condition to find one perfect for you.
+You can filter by style (such as mid century, vintage, retro, teak), price and condition to find one perfect for you.